arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier CAN Bus Port](assets/portentaHATcarrier_CAN.png)

-While the CAN bus pins are integrated within the High-Density connectors, they are conveniently accessible directly on the carrier through the screw terminal.
-This provides flexibility in connection, making it easier for developers to design and troubleshoot their systems.
+Since the CAN bus pins are integrated within the High-Density connectors, they are conveniently accessible on the carrier through the screw terminal.
+This provides flexibility in connection, allowing developers to design and troubleshoot their systems easierly.

 | **Pin number** | **Silkscreen** |                         **High-Density Pin**                         |    **Interface**   |
 |:--------------:|:--------------:|:--------------------------------------------------------------------:|:------------------:|